Skip Navigation Links.

 Annotation is a great way to customize your quick help to add your own information.
-The ‘Annotate’ command will bring a editing panel using the current contents.
+The "Annotate" command will bring a editing panel using the current contents.
 Any change you make will be recorded and displayed whenever you return to the context.
-Use ‘Restore to Default’ to go back to the factory help contents.
+Use "Restore to Default" to restore the default quick help options.
 This may be useful if you updated the software and wish to get the latest help text.

-In some case, the help content is better displayed if you use WordPad.
+In some cases, the help content is better displayed if you use WordPad.

 Drag and Dock.
 You can click on the panel and drag the text outside the CDRv5 Client area.
 This will bring a floating window that can be positioned and resized to your liking.
 To dock it back, click on the floating window caption bar, drag it to the docking edge and release the mouse button.

-Note: If the contents of the help panel because corrupted, use ‘Refresh Screen’ to repair.
+Note: If the contents of the help panel become corrupted, use "Refresh Screen" to repair.

-The ‘Docking Edge’ is used to return floating windows inside the work area.
+The "Docking Edge" is used to return floating windows inside the work area.
 The quick help panel, and all of the reports could be drag outside the work area for concurrent viewing.
-They also can be docked back to the work area back docking it back using the docking edge.
+They also can be docked back to the work area using the docking edge.